 Wine or sake pairing is available with global wine offerings and a good sake breadth.
 As Japanese bottled beers became also popular in the West, the options broadened also at n/naka.
 We went for Kenzo Estate Sauvignon Blanc.
 The zesty freshness of this white wine from the Napa Valley accompanies the elegant, delicate cooking of Niki Nakayama.
 Moving to Sea Smoke Cellars Ten Pinot Noir, a blend of 10 clones from the Santa Rita Hills with the typical California fruit power, but there are also wonderful old world choices.
 German and Alsace Rieslings next to a bright Pinot Blanc would accompany most of the tasting menu wonderfully.
 The corkage fee is $35 per 750ml bottle not represented on the wine and sake list.

-Contrary to the whatever you wear is cool in Los Angeles, at n/naka the dress code is business casual, so no beach boys with Hawaianas are allowed in.
+Contrary to wear whatever in Los Angeles, at n/naka the dress code is business casual.
 Recently, some guests arrived straight from the airport with their rolling suitcases parked in the rear.
 As one of them was rolling out of the restaurant, a wide smile on his face, apologetically he responded to our turning heads: “I did not want to miss this!
 I had to come dine here, whatever it took.”
-He seemed satisfied, and so were we, as always at n/naka.
+He seemed satisfied, and so were we.

 n/naka 3455 S. Overland Avenue, Los Angeles, CA 90034